vacp2p/rfc/content/docs/rfcs/48/README.md

 It is used to manage the membership of the RLN group.

 Interep ties in web2 identities for reputation, and sorts the users into groups based on their reputation.
-For example, a Github user with over 100 followers is considered to be of "gold" reputation.
+For example, a GitHub user with over 100 followers is considered to have "gold" reputation.

-Interep uses [Semaphore](https://semaphore.appliedzkp.org/) under the hood which allows anonymous signaling of membership in a group.
+Interep uses [Semaphore](https://semaphore.appliedzkp.org/) under the hood to allow anonymous signaling of membership in a group.
 Therefore, a user with a "gold" reputation can signal their membership without revealing their identity.

 RLN is used for spam prevention, and Interep is used for group management.